Best Gfo Media For Reef Tank Phosphate Removal

 What are the terms used to describe the best GFO media for reef tanks?
 As an enthusiast of aquariums, You’ve more than likely heard of GFO for reef tanks or granular ferric oxide at times.

 Granular Ferric Oxide is a filtering chemical that is utilized in a reactor that inhibits the growth of algae in reef tanks by eliminating the phosphates in the column of water.
-There are two kinds of GFO media that are available.
+Two kinds of GFO media are available.
 They come with the standard absorption choice and the high-capacity GFO range.

 For those who are thinking about setting up a reef tank or want to expand their understanding of this field, D-D RP-100 ROWAphos is the best GFO Media for reef tank phosphate removal – 1000 ml/2.2 lbs.